The Claypool Lennon Delirium drops ‘The Great Parrot-Ox and the Golden Egg of Empathy’ — and it’s as mighty as it sounds

 Make as many paperclips as possible.
 Seems simple, right?
 Well, that one directive could spiral out of control when AI runs out of conventional materials and turns to buildings, cars, the braces on people’s teeth to make the clips.
 In a world driven increasingly by algorithms, The Claypool Lennon Delirium calls for guardrails.
 Or else.

 “What a predicament” the citizens of the once-thriving city of Cliptopia find themselves, aka “WAP”.
 With bent notes, metallic percussion, and mechanical sound effects, the track takes listeners to the Clipnex factory floor, where all your clip dreams come true.
-With political overtones and very Beatles-esque vibes, the song gives way to “The Wake Up Call”, where we meet our hero — Hippard O. Campus, Jr. Heir-inherent of the paperclip empire, Hipp just wants to paint his days away, smelling of fresh dreams and “turpentine”.
+With political overtones and very Beatles-esque vibes, the song gives way to “The Wake Up Call”, where we meet our hero — Hippard O. Campus, Jr. Heir-apparent of the paperclip empire, Hipp just wants to paint his days away, smelling of fresh dreams and “turpentine”.
 Sadly, dad’s not on board.

 Despair and dejection ensues in track four “Meat Machines”, where Hipp ponders if there’s more to humans than meets the human eye.
 If only we weren’t “too busy rewriting history to see what tomorrow brings”…